 And that, my friends, is a crime.

 I understand your dilemma.
 With the ever-increasing choices, where do you go?
 The short answer is Wilimington, New York.
-But I suppose I should back that with some proof.
+But I suppose I should back that up with some proof.
 So here are six reasons why you should come mountain biking in Wilmington.

 1. Hardy Road

 Known officially as the “Beaver Brook Tract,” Hardy Road is quickly becoming a favorite of locals and visitors alike.
-The 7-plus miles of sandy trails stay dry from spring till the end of fall, and there are trails for every level of rider.
+The 7-plus miles of sandy trails stay dry from spring 'til the end of fall, and there are trails for every level of rider.
 The layout of the trails is as perfect as it gets for providing a good time.
 All of the trails start and end at the same parking lot, so no matter where you and your buddies go, you can meet back at the car for refreshment.

-A stand out trail in this system is All In.
+A stand-out trail in this system is All In.
 It features a steady climb up 700 feet to a loop at the top of the hill.
 After a leg-burning climb you can rest on the rocks before descending on some of the most exhilarating singletrack in the area.
 Once you’ve recovered, why not take another lap?

 2. Whiteface Mountain

 Whiteface is known internationally as a winter ski destination, boasting the most vertical east of the Rockies.
 What you may not know is that in the summer it transforms into one of the gnarliest downhill mountain bike centers in the country.
 Whiteface currently has twenty-seven trails.
 If you take the gondola up to Little Whiteface and ride back down, that’s more than 2,400 feet of vertical!
-A new single-track that is very user friendly makes a nice descent down from the summit.
+A new single-track that is very user-friendly makes a nice descent down from the summit.

 3. Poor Man’s Downhill Shuttle Service

 The Poor Man’s Downhill (PMD) trail drops more than 1,000 vertical feet in less than 3 miles.
-It’s easy enough for beginners to pick their way down, and more advanced riders will enjoy pushing the limits on this wide open trail.
-You can ride up it if you want, but the top and bottom of the trail intersect with roads, allowing you to shuttle to the top.
+It’s easy enough for beginners to pick their way down, and more advanced riders will enjoy pushing the limits on this wide-open trail.
+You can ride up it if you want, but the top and bottom of the trail intersect with roads, allowing you to easily shuttle to the top.